-With the winter fishing on the Tongariro river and other tributaries of Lake Taupo approaching us quickly, now is the time to look over your gear, fishing set ups etc in preparation for the season ahead.
+Winter means, winter fishing on the Tongariro river and other tributaries of Lake Taupo.
+There's a reason why it's a very well known fishery and now is the time to look over your gear, fishing set ups in preparation for the season ahead.

 Like in any trade there is a tool for the job right?
 The one that does the job well and is the most efficient.
 On the other hand, there's the tool that you use because it's the only one you own and you cant justify spending money on a new one!
 As a result the job in hand takes longer, is less efficient and ends in undesired results.
 In my experience having the right equipment for the method of fly fishing will give you more enjoyment, satisfaction and even confidence on the water.

 The second most important tool of fly fishing is the fly line and I'm going to recommend and share my thoughts and experiences on Airflo's Streamer Max sink tip flylines, why they are the best thing since sliced bread and the best tool for wet lining the Tongariro.

 The Streamer Max fly line is built with an 18" fast sink tip blended seamlessly into a 4" transition followed by the ridged intermediate running line all on a non stretch core.

 - Has transition between sink tip and running line

 - Floating running line